-I divide each course into course into six lessons with sub headings of 5-10 mini video lessons.
+I divide courses 1-3 into course into six lessons with sub headings of 5-10 mini video lessons.
 In each short video I introduce new materials and techniques and as you go along you will build on the techniques learnt in the previous lesson.

 Do I need to be able to draw?